 - Visit your GP – cognitive behavioural therapy is a drug-free option that you’ll likely be offered

 - Try counselling – this website will help you find local counsellors in your local area

 - Get help online – you can also get help from online therapists or from online forums who have people just like you trying to navigate the emotional journey

 3. Help raise awareness

 There are still taboos around divorce and separation that lead people to feel ashamed about the breakdown of the marriage.
 How you perceive the process changes how divorce affects mental health overall.
 Whatever you do, don’t be hard on yourself or bottle things up.
 Divorce is a sad thing, not a bad thing.
 Speaking up about how you feel is not only good for your mental health but will also give strength to others who are going through the same thing.

 4. Take care of yourself physically

 Divorce can be a stressful, uncertain time so distracting yourself by doing positive things for your body and mind will help reduce the negative impact stress can have.
-It’s very easy to distract yourself with alcohol, food, staying out late etc but the key is, that’s fine just not all the time.
-Remember, when you’re very stressed you’re more likely to make rash decisions.
-So, focus on this as an incentive to moderate your blowouts and focus on your health.
+It’s very easy to distract yourself with alcohol, food, staying out late etc. But the key is to do it in moderation and not let it become something you depend on to get you through the emotional side of divorce.